Ensemble Judging for High-Stakes Decisions¶

 - Choose aggregation strategy based on your tolerance for false positives/negatives

-mean_agreementindicates how much judges agree overall- Per-criterion agreement helps identify ambiguous criteria
+mean_agreementindicates how much judges agree overall (raw, uncorrected for chance)- Per-criterion agreement helps identify ambiguous criteria

 Going Further¶